 Support the children’s latest awareness campaign and start reducing your plastic footprint today!

 Investment in People

 - Over staffing policy means high levels of support every day.

-- 4 day working weeks mean teachers are rested and have time to plan outstanding lessons with high quality differentiation and resources.
+- 4 day working weeks mean teachers are rested and have time to plan outstanding lessons with quality differentiation and excellent resources.

 - A thorough on the job training policy means staff are always learning.

 - An endless resource budget brings lessons to life.